-Two notes: Do not be discouraged if your pasta has turned into a gluey, lumpy mass in the strainer while you're preparing the sauce.
+Two notes: Do not be discouraged if your pasta has turned into a gluey, lumpy mass in the strainer while you’re preparing the sauce.
 It will separate easily once stirred into the cheese.
-Also, if you use a finely shredded cheese, the cooking time for the sauce reduces by half.
+Also, if you use finely shredded cheese, the cooking time for the sauce reduces by half.

 Creamy and smooth cheese sauce and plump little pasta—this 3 ingredient macaroni and cheese is more than perfectly fine when you’re in a pinch.
 And once you’ve made it, you’ll remember the ingredients by heart: half a box of pasta, one 8-ounce package of cheese, one half-pint container of cream.
-I used extra sharp Cheddar for this recipe, as I prefer punchier cheese for mac & cheese.
+I used extra-sharp Cheddar for this recipe, as I prefer punchier cheese for mac & cheese.

 While I waited for the water to boil, I measured the pasta and prepped a simple green salad.
 And while the pasta was cooking I shredded the cheese and carved the rotisserie chicken I had bought at the store on the way home from work.
 (Yes, I wanted dinner FAST).
 In 20 minutes I had dinner on the table that looked like it had popped out of a mac and cheese ad.
-What more could you ask for a on weeknight?
+What more could you ask for on a weeknight?